Poincar\'e series for modular graph forms at depth two. II. Iterated integrals of cusp forms: Modular properties of solutions to the Laplace equations

 where the sum runs over the space $\mathcal{S}_{2s}$ of holomorphic cusp forms of weight $2s$.
 Then we can ask whether a suitable choice of constants $a_{\Delta_{2s},m,k}^{\pm}$ renders this new solution $\FFpm{s}{m}{k}$ to the same Laplace equation modular invariant.

 To answer this question we have to determine the modular transformation of $\cFFpm{s}{m}{k}$.
 As this is a combination of $\bsv$, potentially multiplied by powers of $y$, we have to use the S-modular transformation of the $\bsv$ discussed in section~\ref{sec:mmvS}.
 As is evident from~\eqref{eq:Sbsv1} and~\eqref{eq:Sbsv2}, the modular transformation generates special combinations of multiple modular values and additional depth-zero terms $C[\cdots]$, which can be derived from the relevant $\overline{\alpha[\cdots]}$ appearing in~\eqref{eq:bsv2}.
 Ultimately, we obtain the explicit S-modular transformation of $\cFFpm{s}{m}{k}$ in terms of these multiple modular values.
 In order for a failure of modularity of $\cFFpm{s}{m}{k}$ to be cancelled by that of $\Hpm_{\Delta_{2s}}$, one must obtain very specific combinations of multiple modular values that ultimately are proportional to the same polynomial in $\tau$ and $\bar\tau$ given in~\eqref{eq:Hnoninv}.
 This is true in all examples and should follow from the general analysis in~\cite{Brown:mmv, Brown:I}.
 We exemplify the mechanism for a variety of weights and Laplace eigenvalues.
+In all cases, their construction from L-values assigns transcendental weight $m{+}k{-}s$ to the constants $a_{\Delta_{2s},m,k}^{\pm}$ in (\ref{eq:GenLinear}) such that their combination with $\Hpm_{{\Delta_{2s}}}$ of weight $s$ matches the transcendentality $m{+}k$ of $\FFpm{s}{m}{k}$.

 The occurrence of these extra terms $\Hpm_{\Delta_{2s}}$ was also argued for on general grounds from the Cauchy--Riemann equation in Part~I. We shall initially focus on the case when $\mathcal{S}_{2s}$ is one-dimensional and defer more general cases to sections~\ref{sec:Higher} and~\ref{sec:GeneralHigher}.
 We also note that the presence of $\Hpm_{\Delta_{2s}}$ in the modular-invariant solution $\FFpm{s}{m}{k}$ of the Laplace equation~\eqref{eq:Laps} implies that, inspecting Fourier by Fourier mode, there are non-zero coefficients for the homogeneous solutions (provided by Bessel functions) to the Laplace equations, see~\eqref{eq:HpmBessel}.
 This is in contrast to what was observed in examples in an $\SLtwoZ$ U-duality context in~\cite{Green:2014yxa,Klinger:2018, Minprogress}.